awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

    * The following issues in the database 'mydb' need to be corrected before upgrading:** The database has views or materialized views that depend on 'pg_stat_activity'.
 Drop the views.
    ```

 1. **Upgrade your production instance** – When the dry\-run major version upgrade is successful, you should be able to upgrade your production database with confidence\.
-For more information, see [Manually Upgrading the Engine Version](USER_UpgradeDBInstance.Upgrading.md#USER_UpgradeDBInstance.Upgrading.Manual)\.
+For more information, see [Manually upgrading the engine version](USER_UpgradeDBInstance.Upgrading.md#USER_UpgradeDBInstance.Upgrading.Manual)\.

 After the major version upgrade is complete, we recommend the following:
 + Run the `ANALYZE` operation to refresh the `pg_statistic` table\.
 + A PostgreSQL upgrade doesn't upgrade any PostgreSQL extensions\.
-To upgrade extensions, see [Upgrading PostgreSQL Extensions](#USER_UpgradeDBInstance.PostgreSQL.ExtensionUpgrades)\.
+To upgrade extensions, see [Upgrading PostgreSQL extensions](#USER_UpgradeDBInstance.PostgreSQL.ExtensionUpgrades)\.
 + Optionally, use Amazon RDS to view two logs that the pg\_upgrade utility produces\.
 These are `pg_upgrade_internal.log` and `pg_upgrade_server.log`\.
 Amazon RDS appends a timestamp to the file name for these logs\.
 You can view these logs as you can any other log\.
-For more information, see [Amazon RDS Database Log Files](USER_LogAccess.md)\.
+For more information, see [Amazon RDS database log files](USER_LogAccess.md)\.

   You can also upload the upgrade logs to Amazon CloudWatch Logs\.
-For more information, see [Publishing PostgreSQL Logs to CloudWatch Logs](USER_LogAccess.Concepts.PostgreSQL.md#USER_LogAccess.PostgreSQL.PublishtoCloudWatchLogs)\.
+For more information, see [Publishing PostgreSQL logs to CloudWatch Logs](USER_LogAccess.Concepts.PostgreSQL.md#USER_LogAccess.PostgreSQL.PublishtoCloudWatchLogs)\.
 + To verify that everything works as expected, test your application on the upgraded database with a similar workload\.
 After the upgrade is verified, you can delete this test instance\.

-## Automatic Minor Version Upgrades for PostgreSQL<a name="USER_UpgradeDBInstance.PostgreSQL.Minor"></a>
+## Automatic minor version upgrades for PostgreSQL<a name="USER_UpgradeDBInstance.PostgreSQL.Minor"></a>

 If you enable the **Auto minor version upgrade** option when creating or modifying a DB instance, you can have your DB instance automatically upgraded\.